abhinnpandey/Vehicle-Price-Prediction/README.md

 This Repository contains a detailed analysis of Voice dataset

 NOTE:
-This repositories dataset in zip format can be downloaded from [here](https://github.com/abhinnpandey/Vehicle-Price-Prediction/blob/master/vehicle%20price%20prediction/autos_small.csv)
+This repositories dataset  can be downloaded from [here](https://github.com/abhinnpandey/Vehicle-Price-Prediction/blob/master/vehicle%20price%20prediction/autos_small.csv)